 Removal of invasive vegetation must always be followed immediately by landscape restoration - replanting with native species, light compaction of disturbed soils, and placement of onsite compost or woodland duff (from native species).
 Typically, restoration plant materials are small enough to prevent soil disturbance and reduce maintenance requirements.
-Restored sites must be monitored over the long-term to ensure invasive plants are not re-established.
+Restored sites must be monitored over the long-term to ensure invasive plants are not re-established (ex.
+Phragmites are encroaching upon wetlands at Ethel Walker Woods).

-A invasive species management plan with techniques, strategies, and technical resources should be created for staff and volunteers to follow.
+An invasive species management plan with techniques, strategies, and technical resources should be created for staff and volunteers to follow.
 This document must be reviewed and amended regularly as more efficient techniques emerge and new problematic species present in the landscape.
 Utilize CT-DEEP Best Management Practices and other available technical resources.